hawk/lux/doc/lux.md

 These parameters controls which program that will be started when a script starts a shell.
 By default **`/bin/sh -i`** is started as `--shell_cmd` and `--shell_args` defaults to `/bin/sh` and `-i` respectively. `--shell_args` is a bit special in how this parameter is treated by Lux.
+For example, assume you want to give `-i --rcfile /another/rcfile` as arguments to the shell.
+Then you need to give `--shell_args=-i`, `--shell_args=--rcfile` and `--shell_args=/another/rcfile` as separate parameters.
+Each `--shell_args` is literally treated as one argument.
+It implies `--rcfile` to be one argument and `/another/rcfile` another.
+Further, the repetition of the `-i` argument is needed as the shell argument list is reset to scratch once an explicit `--shell_args` is given.

 **--shell\_prompt\_cmd PromptCmd**
 **--shell\_prompt\_regexp PromptRegExp**